 The company and 3PL will typically have a contract outlining the terms of the agreement.
 This includes pricing, service levels, and responsibilities of each party.
 The 3PL will then use their own resources.
 These include warehouses, trucks, and staff to fulfill the company’s shipping needs.

 By using a third-party 3PL for shipping, companies can benefit from the provider’s expertise and resources.
 They also benefit from cost savings from not managing the shipping process in-house.
-The 3PL can also provide additional services.
-For example, this may include tracking and reporting.
-Ultimately this helps the company manage their shipping more efficiently.
+The 3PL can also provide additional services, such as tracking and reporting.
+Ultimately, this helps the company manage its shipping more efficiently.

 Is 3rd Party Shipping Different Than Using a 3PL?